 The Coordinated Entry system will be most effective and efficient through the use of one comprehensive data system able to incorporate assessment, referrals, prioritization and eligibility screening.
-To assure the privacy and integrity of the data, ACES has developed the following data entry, data sharing and data evaluation policies:
+To assure the privacy and integrity of the data, CES has developed the following data entry, data sharing and data evaluation policies:

-A. Data Entry:

-- 1. Eligibility criteria ACES partners are responsible for ensuring their program eligibility criteria is current. - 2.
+- A. Data Entry: - 1.
+Eligibility criteria CES partners are responsible for ensuring their program eligibility criteria is current. - 2.
 Program eligibility criteria shall be provided in writing. - B. Training: All end users are required to receive a new user training prior to accessing the system.
 Additional training on conducting phone interviews and using technology during interviews will be required for agencies conducting Housing Assessments. - C. Data Security and Privacy: All clients shall be provided their data rights prior to collecting or entering any data. - 1.
 Prior to logging in end users shall agree to data privacy and integrity statement. - 2.
-As an ACES partner, you agree to use and share data ethically. - 3.
-All end users shall attend the required Data Privacy and Data Sharing Trainings prior to collecting or entering data for ACES. - 4.
-All agencies utilizing HMIS for ACES shall sign an agency agreement with their HMIS Administrative Agency. - D. Data Quality and Integrity: To ensure data quality, all providers will be given ACES training on the data quality and integrity standards for the project.
-These standards include: - 1.Informing clients of their privacy rights and obtaining signed release of information (ROI) for clients who wish to share data.
-Agencies are required to review the ACES data sharing agreement with the client as part of reviewing the ROI. - 2.Using data sharing as needed to provide the appropriate level of service for clients.
-The ACES partnership ROI will be utilized for general assessment prioritization and linkage to services.
+As an CES partner, you agree to use and share data ethically. - 3.
+All end users shall attend the required Data Privacy and Data Sharing Trainings prior to collecting or entering data for CES. - 4.
+All agencies utilizing HMIS for CES shall sign an agency agreement with their HMIS Administrative Agency. - D. Data Quality and Integrity: To ensure data quality, all providers will be given CES training on the data quality and integrity standards for the project.
+These standards include:

+- 1.Informing clients of their privacy rights and obtaining signed release of information (ROI) for clients who wish to share data.
+Agencies are required to review the CES data sharing agreement with the client as part of reviewing the ROI. - 2.Using data sharing as needed to provide the appropriate level of service for clients.
+The CES partnership ROI will be utilized for general assessment prioritization and linkage to services.
 A more specific ROIs may be needed (such as for documenting disability). - 3.Not tolerating misuse, personal use or abuse of the client data collected is tolerated.
-ACES partners will be required to accept a system data integrity agreement when logging on to HMIS.

-- 4. Capturing the required data elements as thoroughly and completely as possible within the parameters of the client's privacy wishes. - 5.
-Respecting a client's wishes to decline data sharing. - 6.Developing and monitoring data quality and integrity standards. - 7.ACES partners recognize they may be audited by the HMIS System Administrator and agree to respond to all concerns within a timely manner..

-E. Data Sharing:

-- 1.ACES encourages data sharing to support the philosophy of a consumer centric approach, to help agencies carry out their missions more efficiently and effectively, and to improve overall system analysis. - 2.Data Sharing Agreement: All agencies sharing data in HMIS will be required to sign a data sharing agreement prior to collecting or entering data. - 3.
-Changes in ROI: Agencies are responsible for updating any changes in the client release of information immediately. - 4.
-Data Sharing Flyer on next page:
+CES partners will be required to accept a system data integrity agreement when logging on to HMIS. - 4.Capturing the required data elements as thoroughly and completely as possible within the parameters of the client's privacy wishes. - 5.Respecting a client's wishes to decline data sharing. - 6.Developing and monitoring data quality and integrity standards. - 7.CES partners recognize they may be audited by the HMIS System Administrator and agree to respond to all concerns within a timely manner.. - E. Data Sharing: - 1.CES encourages data sharing to support the philosophy of a consumer centric approach, to help agencies carry out their missions more efficiently and effectively, and to improve overall system analysis. - 2.Data Sharing Agreement: All agencies sharing data in HMIS will be required to sign a data sharing agreement prior to collecting or entering data. - 3.Changes in ROI: Agencies are responsible for updating any changes in the client release of information immediately. - 4.Data Sharing Flyer on next page - F. Data Quality Checks: CES partner agencies using HMIS are expected to do quarterly data quality checks.
+HMIS administrators will provide specific information on the timelines and the process. - G. Data Quality Standards: Agencies with poor quality, as determined by HMIS Administrator and CoC will be required to correct data according to the level of quality concern.
+The CoC HMIS Administrator and/or respective CoC contact will work with the agency to develop a plan to correct data quality.
+G. DATA Evaluation & Reporting: - H. Overall data outcomes will be evaluated by the Project Performance and Review Committee during APR review.

-ACES Sharing Data Principles
+CES Sharing Data Principles